-This section is to mention those various tools and such that are made here and there and are not described elsewhere.
+This section is to mention those various tools that are made and not described elsewhere.
 Since every tool that the watchmaker needs can not be purchased, it is quite common for a tool to be made.
 I originally planned to keep this on one page, but obviously this section has expanded significantly.

 Note on some materials used in watchmaking

 Using the proper material for a task is important.
 It directly influences how difficult the machining process will be and how useful the part will be when finished.
 Finding a good source of metals is important, some are fortunate to find a local place.
 I usually order from internet sources, the product is usually good, but shipping a box of metal across the country can be expensive.